twonth/winning-at-windows/README.md

 * [mydigitallife forums](https://forums.mydigitallife.net/): These folks are serious about Windows.
 See, e.g., th is very large list of [Windows 11 tweaks, fixes, and modifications](https://forums.mydigitallife.net/threads/windows-11-tweaks-fixes-and-modifications-overview.83744/).
 Forum registration required.

 * [elevenforum](https://www.elevenforum.com/): Another venue for community discussions of Windows customization.
 See also [tenforums](https://www.tenforums.com/).
 The tutorials ([Windows 10](https://www.tenforums.com/tutorials/1977-windows-10-tutorial-index.html), [Windows 11](https://www.elevenforum.com/tutorials/)) are particularly valuable.

+* [Courage-1984](https://github.com/Courage-1984/Windows-Ricing-Privacy-Customization-Optimization) has put together a useful list, similar in spirit to this one, but including a focus on security and privacy.

 ***